mikee47/IOControl/docs/stm8relay/index.rst

 Node
   Represents something a slave device does.
 Modbus relay boards have one node for each output it controls.
 Node ID
   The channel a node lives on.
-For the R421Axx relay boards this is the address or channel number.
   In a modbus transaction this is the address field.